MI-FraunhoferIWM/dsms-python-sdk/docs/dsms_sdk/dsms_kitem_schema.md

-## 3. DSMS KItem Schema
+# DSMS KItem Schema

-A Kitem has several properties which enable it to handle data effectively.
+A Kitem has several properties (pydantic [`Fields`](https://docs.pydantic.dev/latest/concepts/fields/), simply referenced as `Fields` in the following) which enable it to handle data effectively.
 This section briefly describes the properties a Kitem can consist of, or in simple words, the schema of a KItem.

 The schema contains complex types and references, indicating an advanced usage scenario where various objects (like KItems and their properties) are interconnected.
 It also includes customizations like optional and default values, arrays of references, and conditional formats (e.g., UUID formats).

-The KItem object has the following properties

-### Kitem Object Properties
+## KItem Fields

 ![kitem_schema_uml](assets/images/UML_KItem_schema.jpg)